Estimation of Camera Response Function using Prediction Consistency and Gradual Refinement with an Extension to Deep Learning: Experimental Results

 The methods of EdgeCRF and GICRF rely on edges and non-locally planar pixels for their respective algorithms, which can be erroneous under general noisy and nighttime conditions.
 Especially when the images are near low-light, most of the patches are noisy and nearly achromatic, and they cannot be used for CRF estimation (Sec.~\ref{sec_noiseaffect}).
 In contrast, our method estimates the CRF by taking into account the reliability of the patches in generating the CRF estimate.
 As observed in Sec.~\ref{sec_noiseaffect}, even if there is a single reliable patch in an image (which can come from the relatively well-illuminated regions in a low-light image), the CRF can be reliably estimated.
 In addition, contrast to the one-attempt optimisation used by these methods, we use a gradual refinement scheme to gradually improve the CRF results.
 These factors contribute to our method's better performance for both general daytime and well-to-dim-lit nighttime images.

 The results also show the challenges in using a supervised learning based method such as CRFNet for CRF estimation.
 CRFNet is trained on the 201 CRFs from the DoRF dataset~\cite{grossberg2004modeling}.
 If the testing CRFs are the same as the training CRFs, then CRFNet performs better than our method (in terms of mean RMSE, using the same CRF model, CRFNet's score is 0.0201 while ours is 0.0315).
-However, if the testing CRFs are different (such as the ones used in our experiments), then our method performs better.
-Since ours is not a learning based method, it can generalise well to different CRFs and imaging conditions.
+However, if the testing CRFs are different (such as the ones used in our experiments), then our method performs better since it is not learning-based.

+Our method shows better performance for general real images compared to both learning-based and non-learning-based baseline methods.
+However, compared to learning-based methods like CRFNet~\cite{li2017crf}, our method has a relatively high computational time ($\sim$120-180 secs on a CPU machine implemented in \textsc{Matlab}).
+To address this, we propose our deep-learning extension (see Sec.~\ref{sec_dl_extn}), which unlike CRFNet~\cite{li2017crf}, finetunes our CRF estimation network on the test input image in test-time training using unsupervised losses.
+As shown in Table~\ref{table_nighttime_results2}, it provides better generalisation capability to our method and also improves the CRF estimation time ($\le$4 secs on a GPU machine implemented in \textsc{PyTorch}).
+Note that, without our proposed test-time training, our CRF estimation performance (both in terms of runtime and CRF estimation accuracy) is similar to that of CRFNet~\cite{li2017crf}.